PyxelM/Autumn-Thoughts/README.md

 ## Autumn Thoughts
-Autumn Thoughts is an Obsidian theme created by Mylo / Ana Hodges.
+Autumn Thoughts is an Obsidian theme created by Mylo Hodges.
 It's my first time creating one so be nice!

 ![Screenshot](autumn-thoughts-screenshot.png)